 4. Invest.
 Never underestimate the power of compound interest.

 You can earn money by working, but know that you can’t work forever.
 So, why not have your assets work for you?
 Just by keeping your money in your pocket, you will never have more money than you have.
 I’m not an expert in terms of investing but I know that it is important to make investments that will generate more cash in the future.

 Money isn’t everything, but happiness alone can’t keep out the rain.

 When I talked to Argel, I was told that I need to save at least Php9,000 a month starting now to reach my retirement goal.
 It is important to start saving for retirement early to increase the odds of reaching financial independence at an early age.

 We will never know what will happen in the future.
-It’s not always a question of “if”, but “when” .
+It’s not always a question of “if”, but “when”.
 Argel advised me to set aside three months (to six months) worth of living expenses.
-It may be difficult to some (including me), but you can start building that fund from your unexpected incomes.
+It may be difficult for some (including me), but you can start building that fund from your unexpected incomes.

 7. Track your spending.

 By tracking my expenses, I am able to see where my money is going.
 Do I spend more on clothes?
 Books?
 Shoes?
 Food?
 Transportation?
 The list goes on.
 What’s more important is to know where the bulk of your income is going so next time you won’t say, “I don’t know where my money went.”.